abhi-deshpande/aksharyogini-marathi-font/README.md

 - Alteration of the "Devanagari Chandra A" (ॲ) character to correct the malformed outline.
 - Removal of the Latin-1 Suppliment block due to it's buggy implementation.

+### Editing the *.sfd* source file
+Editing the source file and building new modified font file is easily possible in any standard font editing software like FontForge, FontLab etc.

 ### License
 The font was originally licensed under SIL OFL 1.1.
 My new modified font "AksharyoginiMarathi" is also licensed under this same license.